About Soham

-I received my PhD degree from Purdue University, under the supervision of Prof. Paul Duffell (read more about the Paul Duffell Research Group here!).
+I am a VITA postdoctoral fellow at the University of Virginia, working in the SIE3D group.
+I received my PhD degree from Purdue University, under the supervision of Prof. Paul Duffell.

 When I’m not working, I’m usually busy cooking, stargazing, playing badminton, or hanging out with Bayek or Kratos on my gaming console.
 I hail from the metropolitan city of Kolkata (lovingly called the ‘City of Joy’) in the coastal state of West Bengal, India.
-So expect a lot of pescatarian recipes and crazy city tales from me!

-#Contact information
+Contact information

 Dr. Soham Mandal